tomek-ch/tomek-ch.github.io/src/pages/blog/software-composition.md

 To break down a problem, we first need to analyze it.
 We need to identify the desired result and the means necessary to achieve it.
 Then we need to provide those means, and to do so, we perform the same analysis.
 We think of what we want, then we think of what we need to get it until we get to a problem that's easy enough to solve.

 To apply this process to software development, we need to think at a higher level first.
-Instead of beginning with small utility functions, we need to outline an API that we're later going to implement.
+Instead of beginning with small utility functions, we need to outline an interface that we're later going to implement.

 Let's imagine we're implementing checkers.
 We want to allow the players to make moves, so we need to know what move each piece of a player can make.
 We first need a list of a player's pieces.
 This means that we need to know whose turn it is and what is the state of the board.